vishnudevtj/vishnudevtj.github.io/_posts/2017-09-21-emacs-spelling.md

 # Spell check in Emacs

-Writing blogs and other documents i make spelling mistakes , one thing i am not that good at spelling and other they are due to my typing , to rectify this i use emacs flyspell mode with flyspell-correct-ivy . flyspell underlines all the wrong entries and i use the ivy to correct it .
+Writing blogs and other documents i make spelling mistakes , one thing is I am not that good at spelling and other are due to my typing , to rectify this i use emacs flyspell mode with flyspell-correct-ivy . flyspell underlines all the wrong entries and i use the ivy to correct it .
 It is a smooth workflow

 ```emacs-lisp
 (use-package flyspell-correct-ivy